 Metatarsus is made up of 5 long bones which form the middle part of the foot.
 The base of each of the metatarsal bone articulates with some of the tarsal bones, while the head articulates with the first row of Phalanges.

-- The bone in the foot just behind the big toe is the 1st metatarsal bone.
+1. The bone in foot just behind the big toe is 1st metatarsal bone.
 It is the shortest but the thickest among the group of metatarsal bones.

 Phalanges are the bones of the toe.
 There are a total of 14 phalanges in a human foot.
-Each toe, except the big toe or Hallux, has 3 phalanges; the Proximal phalanx, the Middle phalanx and the Distal phalanx.
-The Hallux or big toe has only 2 phalanges; the proximal phalanx and the distal phalanx.
+Each toe, except the big toe or Hallux, has 3 phalanges; Proximal phalanx, Middle phalanx and Distal phalanx.
+The Hallux or big toe has only 2 phalanges; proximal phalanx and distal phalanx.
 The phalanges of the first row articulate with the metatarsal bones behind them.

 These 26 bones form an important part of the anatomy of human foot, and any injury to them can lead to serious implications in our day-to-day life.
 Other than these bones, there also exist two sesamoid bones, embedded within the tendon of flexor hallucis brevis, in the first metatarsal bone which connect it to the hallux (big toe).